-Many HR leaders don’t have time to create and implement leadership development solutions or programs from scratch for their leaders.
+Many HR leaders don’t have time to create and implement a leadership development program from scratch.
 If you’ve ever looked outward for support, you know the options are seemingly endless, and it can be hard to know where to look and who to trust with your development dollars.
 Do you have any of the following reservations around incorporating development into your retention strategy?

 Who will hold them accountable?
 How many times have you attended a professional development class only to come back to work and never talk about it again?
 Even the most motivated leader may have trouble applying leadership theory to their job, in their department, or with their direct reports.
-The progress they make will eventually fade if their manager doesn’t support them in the processor isn’t holding them accountable to continue applying what they’ve learned back on the job.
+The progress they make will eventually fade if their manager doesn’t support their development or isn’t holding them accountable to continue applying what they’ve learned back on the job.
 Imagine the impact development could have if the participant’s manager was also prompting conversations about leadership and learning.

 If you don’t already have something in place, let us be your partner!
-ICC’s Emerging Leaders Development Program combats the most common leadership development fears.
+ICC’s Accelerator™ Program combats the most common leadership development fears.
 Ideal for busy leaders in a remote or geographically dispersed workforce, this leadership development program is online-based and applies research-backed learning techniques combined with live leadership coaching, built-in learning reinforcement and accountability.
-This Accelerator™ program also includes tools designed to involve the participant’s manager to increase accountability as they begin to practice and apply the learning.
+Accelerator™ also includes tools designed to involve the participant’s manager to increase accountability as they begin to practice and apply the learning.
 The best part?
-This leadership development solution can be tailored to your business needs as we have a series of ready-to-launch courses that can be immediately implemented for quick success.
+It can be tailored to your business needs as we have a series of ready-to-launch courses that can be immediately implemented for quick success.